apache/openwhisk/docs/catalog.md

   Your package binding now contains the credentials associated with your Message Hub instance.

-3. Now all you need is to create a Trigger to be fire when new messages are posted to your Bluemix Message Hub.
+3. Now all you need is to create a Trigger to be fire when new messages are posted to your Message Hub.

   ```
   $ wsk trigger create MyMessageHubTrigger -f /whisk.system/messaging/messageHubFeed -p topic mytopic